fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_aws/readme_en.md

 - module `eks`
   - Create an EKS for Public access point
-  - `cluster_version`: The version of the EKS
   - `managed_node_group_config`: The config of a Managed Node Group.
 One Managed Node Group for each key object (e.g. VNATIQ).

 - module `keycloak-db`
   - Create a DB instance for the Private endpoint (created in a single node configuration in one of the AZs in the Private Subnet).
+  - `db_name`: Name of DB
+  - `db_username`: User name of DB
+  - `db_password`: Password for the above DB user
+    **Already mentioned in "password1234", so be sure to change it.**
   - `db_instance_class`: Instance size of the DB instance
   - `db_storage_size`: Desk size of the DB instance
   - `db_storage_type`: Disk type of the DB instance
   - `postgres_engine_version`: The version of PostgreSQL

-  **The DB password is created as "Passw0rd", so change it after creation.**

-#### basion-instance.tf
+- module `opnode`
-Create an EC2 instance for the Bastion host.
+  - Create the Bastion host for working.
-Set up permissions for access using the SSH key created in the Preparation.
+  - Set up permissions for access using the SSH key created in the Preparation.
-The Worker Node of the Managed Node Group is only allowed to use SSH from the Bastion host.
+  - The Worker Node of the Managed Node Group is only accessible via SSH from the Bastion host.

-- data `aws_ami` `ubuntu`
-Obtain an AMI to be used on the Bastion host.

-- resource `aws_instance` `basion`
   - `instance_type`: Instance type of the Bastion host

 ### Execute Build/Delete